 From your web browser, go to http://localhost:2525 to see your app running.

 The rest of the documentation covers the layout of your project folders and how to make configuration changes to your application.
-You can use any text editor that you like such as Sublime, Atom, Vim.
+You can use any text editor that you like, such as Sublime, Atom, or Vim.